 Like most of the B-vitamins, thiamine plays a role in how our bodies use energy from food and is vital for cellular function.
 Thiamine specifically helps the body convert carbohydrates to energy, which is important for metabolism, focus and strength.

-B vitamins also play a key role in regulating homocysteine, which is an amino acid that can lead to heart disease if it reaches excessive levels in our blood.
+B vitamins support the metabolism of sugars and starches, so they are critical for blood sugar management.
+They are also needed to regulate homocysteine, which is an amino acid that can lead to heart disease if it reaches excessive levels in our blood.
 This makes asparagus a great option for heart health, too.

 8. Helps Fight Cancer